This page may contain affiliate links. Learn More.

 These behaviors if not properly dealt with can lead to impulses in adulthood that cause criminal behaviors.
 Could something as simple and pure as working in the garden be an answer for making the world a better place?
 We could be on to something.

-If we can improve social skills and change attitudes and behaviors with this simple activity, it is certainly worth some time and effort to find out.
+If we can improve social skills and change attitudes and behaviors with this simple activity, it is certainly worth some time and effort to find out if people plant relationships are really that strong.
 Focusing on something positive is a great way to curb impulses for negative behavior as well.
 I know when I introduce new toys to the kids at my daycare, they are focused and engaged with those toys, and many negative behaviors are decreased during that time.

 Importance of plants and trees